AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay: The tunneling action

-In this study, we only focus on the physics at zero temperature.
-Physically, as the temperature ($T$) of the TAdS$_{3}$ approaches zero, the TAdS$_{3}$ transforms into the zero temperature AdS$_{3}$ spacetime with a conformal boundary in the shape of a cylinder, as shown in figure~\ref{fig:4} (a).
-Therefore, it is natural to consider that $\lim\limits_{T\rightarrow 0}$TAdS$_{3}$ is equivalent to the genus zero parent universe depicted in figure~\ref{fig:4} (a).
-Hence, for convenience, we will use $\lim\limits_{T\rightarrow 0}$TAdS$_{3}$ to define the genus zero parent universe.
-Furthermore, we will denote $V(\phi, T)$ as the scalar potential in the TAdS$_{3}$ (the temperature may influence the scalar potential) and set $\lim\limits_{T\rightarrow 0}V(\phi, T)$ to be equal to the scalar potential $V(\phi)$ in equation \eqref{eq:3.1}.
+In this study, we only focus on physics at zero temperature.
+Physically, as the temperature ($T$) of the thermal AdS$_{3}$ spacetime (TAdS$_{3}$) approaches zero, the TAdS$_{3}$ spacetime transitions into a zero temperature AdS$_{3}$ spacetime with a conformal boundary shaped like a cylinder, as shown in figure~\ref{fig:m1}(a).
+Therefore, it is reasonable to consider that $\lim\limits_{T\rightarrow 0}$TAdS$_{3}$ is equivalent to the genus zero parent universe depicted in figure~\ref{fig:m1}(a).
+Hence, for convenience, we use $\lim\limits_{T\rightarrow 0}$TAdS$_{3}$ to define the genus zero parent universe.
+Furthermore, we denote $V(\phi, T)$ as the scalar potential in the TAdS$_{3}$ (noting that temperature may influence the scalar potential) and set $\lim\limits_{T\rightarrow 0}V(\phi, T)$ to be equal to the scalar potential $V(\phi)$ in equation \eqref{eq:3.1}.